HarshaKata/hello-world/README.md

-Ensure you are in master branch
-Download the code into local machine
-Extarct the zip file
-open VS Code and open the downloaded folder

 Setting up the development environment:
   Downlaod and install Node.js, which indeed include npm

   Ensure you are in master branch, then download the code into local machine Extarct the zip file
   Open VS Code and open the downloaded folder